Pancho/towersofcards/mechanics.md

 ### Upgrade tower/attacker

 Upgrades tower or attacker permanently.
 They are lost if the attacker/tower is changed.

 This gives gameplay options, where the player can invest heavily in early game attackers hoping to gain an early win, or save them later on the stronger late game attackers and towers.

+Should we allow selling or replacing?
+Will the games be long enough for that?
+Players should be able to make mistakes.
+Have to test.

 Maybe there needs to be cap how many upgrades tower can have?